Zabol Medical Science University

-Zabol University of Medical Science was established in 1960-61 (Anno Hegirae 1380-81).
+Zabol University of Medical Science was established in 1960-61 (Anno Hegirae 1380–81).
 It is a coeducational, public university, located in Zabol, in the southeast of Iran.
 It operates under the administration of Iran's Health and Medical Education Ministry.
 Its programs include Medicine and Health and Science and Technology.
 Additional programs include Pharmacology, Toxicology and Emergency Medicine.

-The university enrolls slightly over 2,000 undergraduates (circa 2012, A.H.
+The university enrolled slightly over 2,000 undergraduates (circa 2012, A.H.
 1433).

 University's mission and goals

 The university's goals include respect for social justice, rule of law, human dignity, Islamic culture, individual merit and accountability.